-Become Certified in Holistic Nutrition & create lifestyle plans to support optimal health in 6 months or less!
+Become Certified in Holistic Nutrition and create lifestyle plans to support optimal health in 6 months or less!

-The Holistic Nutrition Certification program provides an unprecedented, evidence-based, professional training in holistic nutrition, whole foods and plant-based nutrition, which will provide you with a strong skill-set and the confidence to coach and consult with any client seeking to not only prevent, but reverse disease, and gain optimal health.
-Want to learn more about GMO's, organics, veganism, vegatarianism, wholefoods, Paleo, dairy, non-dairy and how to achieve total wellness?
+The Holistic Nutrition Certification program provides an unprecedented, evidence-based, professional training in holistic nutrition, whole foods and plant-based nutrition, which will provide you with a strong skill set and the confidence to coach and consult with any client seeking to not only prevent, but reverse disease and gain optimal health.
+Want to learn more about GMO's, organics, veganism, vegetarianism, whole foods, Paleo, dairy, non-dairy and how to achieve total wellness?
 This program is for you!
-As a Certified Holistic Nutritionist trained in natural complimentary nutrition you will be able to coach, consult and advise clients on how to identify and help correct the nutritional causes of health complaints, and design personalized diet and lifestyle programs that optimize health.
+As a Certified Holistic Nutritionist trained in natural complimentary nutrition, you will be able to coach, consult and advise clients on how to identify and help correct the nutritional causes of health complaints, and design personalized diet and lifestyle programs that optimize health.

 The Holistic Nutrition Certification program includes all learning materials and testing: